Caltech-OCTO/Subzero.jl/paper.md

 \label{fig:oceananigans_coupled_example}](oceananigans_coupled_example.png)

 Finally, Subzero.jl is continuously tested against a suite of unit tests and integration tests that compare its behavior to the original MATLAB model, and confirm that the model conserves both energy and momentum.

+# Acknowledgements

+Our work is supported by the Office of Naval Research (ONR) grant N00014-19-1-2421.
+The authors thank the authors of Subzero, Georgy Manucharyan and Brandon Montemuro for their guidance and advice during the porting process.

+# References